-- Combine flour, corn meal, garlic powder, onion powder, cayenne pepper, and old Bay in pan and thoroughly mix to create dry batter.
+- Combine flour, corn meal, garlic powder, onion powder, cayenne pepper, and Old Bay in a pan and thoroughly mix to create dry batter.

-- Pour 4 cups of whole milk, 2 eggs, garlic powder, onion powder, old bay and cayenne pepper into another pan and mix with a fork.
+- Pour 4 cups of whole milk, 2 eggs, garlic powder, onion powder, Old Bay and cayenne pepper into another pan and mix with a fork to create wet better.

 - Dunk fish into wet batter first, then in the dry after.
 Make sure to thoroughly coat fish in the dry batter.

-- Place fish in the fryer with the oil heated to 350 degrees Fahrenheit for 8-10 minutes until golden brown and crisp.
+- Place fish in the fryer with the oil heated to 350° F for 8-10 minutes until golden brown and crisp.

 - Slice potatoes into thick steak fries.

-- Fry them in 350-degree Fahrenheit vegetable oil until they turn blonde.
+- Fry them in 350° F vegetable oil until they turn blonde.

-- Drain onto a paper towel lined baking sheet, separate and freeze for 24 hours.
+- Drain on a paper towel lined baking sheet, then separate them and freeze for 24 hours.

-- Refry for another 5-7 minutes until golden brown and super crisp.
+- After chilling, refry for another 5-7 minutes until golden brown and super crisp.

 - Add kosher salt and toss while fries are still hot.